 Avoncroft Museum cares for a collection of over 14,000 objects that reflect the lives of the people who constructed, worked or lived within our buildings and structures.
 The majority of objects date to the 19th and 20th centuries and range from everyday domestic items to agricultural, industrial and commercial articles.
-Among our special collections is the National Collection of Telephone Kiosks.
+Among our special collections is a collection of National Telephone Kiosks.

 Overview: